Biography Antoni Gaudi - Barcelona's famous modernist architect

 Barcelona's most famous modernist architect

+Antoni Gaudí - full name Antoni Plàcid Guillem Gaudí Cornet - was a Catalan architect of Spanish nationality.
+He is Barcelona's and perhaps also Spain's most famous architect.
+Seven of his most amazing structures in Barcelona are listed as UNESCO World Heritage sites, The Gaudí structures are visited by around 13 million people every year.
 Antoni Gaudí was born one hour south of Barcelona in Reus in 1852.
 Gaudi died in 1926 when he was tragically hit by a tram.
-The still unfinished temple church of La Sagrada Familia is his most famous building in Barcelona.
-At the time of this death he was working exclusively on this temple which is hoped to be finished in 2026, a full century after his death.
-The current lead architecht of the Sagrada Familia is Jordi Fauli.
+The still unfinished temple church of La Sagrada Familia is Gaudi's most famous building in Barcelona.
+At the time of Gaudi's death he was working exclusively on this temple which is expected to be completed in the 2030s, over a full century after his death.
+The current lead architect of the Sagrada Familia is Jordi Fauli.

 Famous Gaudí buildings Barcelona